m4ttsch/omscs-notes-notes/information-security/access-control.md

 We can solve this problem with the **setuid** bit.
 If this bit is set on an executable file, a process executing this file takes on the *effective user id* of the owner of the file - not the current user - for the duration of the execution.

-In other words, when Bob runs Alice’s game, the process that is created by Bob has Alice’s UID associated with it.
+In other words, when Bob runs Alice's game, the process that is created by Bob has Alice's UID associated with it.
 This means that Bob can access the score file - which Alice owns - while he plays the game so he can record his scores.

 Since the effective UID is set on a per-process basis, this temporary privilege will go away once Bob closes the game.

 ## Access Control Implementation Part 2
 A file can be opened with the `open` system call.
-If the file doesn’t exist, this call will create the file and then open it.
+If the file doesn't exist, this call will create the file and then open it.

 The `open` system call takes two arguments: the name of the file and the mode in which you want to access the file.
 The mode can be read or write, for example.